The Finish Line…For Now

 After Post-Process

 So that's it.
 My senior project is complete.
-I didn't get nearly as much done as I wanted to.
-This semester took a lot out of me, both physically and mentally, but the fact that I managed to get a working game out of it still leaves me feeling satisfied.
-It works, people can play it, it's not too buggy, and that's fine with me.
+Like any personal project, I didn't get nearly as much done as I wanted to.
+This semester took a lot out of me, both physically and mentally, but the fact that I managed to get a working game out, and only in a year, of it still a great achievement.
+It works, people can play it, it's not too buggy, and I’m happy.

 That's not to say I'm finished with this.
-I still plan on making this into a fuller game with proper graphics and content, but it served its purpose as a tool to learn what it's like being a game dev.
+I still plan on making this into a full game with proper graphics and content someday, but for now, for the purposes as a senior project, it served its purpose as a tool to learn what it's like being a game dev.

 Next